Astral-Git/astralcorp/replit.md

 - July 01, 2025.
 Updated all content for business portfolio targeting web design clients
 - July 01, 2025.
 Enhanced particle background to work with both themes
 - July 01, 2025.
 Improved cursor animations with smoother transitions
+- July 01, 2025.
+Reserved current design and updated with new content specifications
+- July 01, 2025.
+Updated header to show only logo on the left side
+- July 01, 2025.
+Updated all content sections with new client-focused messaging
+- July 01, 2025.
+Updated portfolio items with specific project examples
+- July 01, 2025.
+Updated testimonials with simplified client feedback
+- July 01, 2025.
+Updated about section with remote team messaging
+- July 01, 2025.
+Updated contact information with new format

 ## User Preferences